johancuda/Interactive-Map-Vanilla-JS/README.md

 ## Authors

-Developped by Johan Cuda, student assistant on the CH Ludens project, with the help of the Javacsript community (see source code for detailed citations).
+Developped by Johan Cuda, student assistant on the CH Ludens project, with the help of the Javacsript community (see source code for detailed citations) and the help of ChatGPT.

 ## Credits